rust-lang/rfcs/text/3729-sized-hierarchy.md

 supertrait of `Copy`, they cannot be `Copy` without being `Sized`, and they aren't `Sized`.

-Introducing a `const Sized` trait will enable `Copy` to be implemented for those types whose size is a runtime constant to function correctly without special cases in the type system.
+Making `Sized` a const trait will enable `Copy` to be implemented for those types whose size is a runtime constant to function correctly without special cases in the type system.
 See
 [rfcs#3268: Scalable Vectors][rfc_scalable_vectors].